jeffhandley/strickland/packages/strickland/README.md

     result = {
         isValid: false,
         value: 'marty',
-        message: 'The username "marty" is not available' }
+        message: '"marty" is not available'
+    }
     */
 });